Daybreak:Volume 1 Chapter 9

 "H-he'll know anyway... you're his..."

 Kaede sighed.
 She wasn't sure how she would manage if her gamble had proved wrong.
 But now, it was time to stop waving the big stick and go back to speaking softly.
-Interrogation wasn't exactly twentieth century foreign policy, but persuasion was persuasion, even if it bordered on blackmail.
+Interrogation wasn't exactly twentieth century foreign policy.
+However persuasion was persuasion, even if it bordered on blackmail.

 "Pascal promised he will not intrude upon my senses without asking.
 If nothing else, he's a noble who values his pride and sense of honor.
 I trust him to keep his word on that, and I promise your secret is safe with me."